object-oriented-python/object-oriented-programming/doc/source/0_preface.rst

 Preface
 =======

-Computers have revolutionised mathematics, as well as the many scientific, engineering and economic fields in which mathematics is applied.
+Computers have revolutionised mathematics and the many scientific, engineering and economic fields in which mathematics is applied.
 In the applications of mathematics the role of computation has long been obvious and prominent.
 Now, the development of theorem proving software is increasing the prominence of computing in pure mathematics.
-What this means is that the ability to write computer programs is an indispensible part of the toolkit of a 21st century mathematician and, indeed, scientist or engineer.
+What this means is that the ability to write computer programs well is an indispensable part of the toolkit of a 21st century mathematician and, indeed, scientist or engineer.

 Regrettably, university courses in mathematics and its sibling disciplines have often failed to reflect this revolution in the way that mathematics is